 The Honors Program takes pride in its small, interdisciplinary, discussion-based courses.
 When our highly motivated students from different backgrounds and majors share perspectives and work together, that’s where the Honors magic happens.

-We offer about 40 courses per semester that are open only to Honors students.
+We offer over 30 courses per semester that are open only to Honors students.
 These courses include Honors colloquia-interdisciplinary classes on special topics, designed for Honors students—as well as Honors sections of introductory courses in other academic departments.
 Honors students can also earn Honors credit for a variety of other high-impact experiences, including study abroad, research, and leadership.

 Our Current Course Catalog